tahershaker/Learning-Kubernetes/4. Kubernetes Cluster & Object Management with Kubectl and YAML/README.md

 > _Reference_
 > _Kubernetes provides a command line tool for communicating with a Kubernetes cluster's control plane, using the Kubernetes API.
 This tool is named kubectl._<sup>Reference [1](#References)</sup>
 > _The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.
 You can use kubectl to deploy applications, inspect and manage cluster resources, and view logs._<sup>Reference [2](#References)</sup>
-> _The kubectl tool supports three kinds of object management:_
+> _The kubectl tool supports three kinds of object management:_<sup>Reference [5](#References)</sup>
 >> - _Imperative commands_
 >> - _Imperative object configuration_
->> - _Declarative object configuration_<sup>Reference [5](#References)</sup>
+>> - _Declarative object configuration_

 ---

-### Kubectl Configuration File
+### Kubectl Configuration (kubeconfig) File

-To access a kubernetes cluster and authenticate with it using kubectl, some information are required such as the IP/FQDN, authentication token and more.
-By default, kubectl reads all of these info from a file called config, and by default, this file is located at `$HOME/kube/config`.
-This file get created by default when installing kubernetes using kubeadm as listed in a [previous section](https://github.com/tahershaker/Learning-Kubernetes/tree/main/3.%20Building%20A%20Kubernetes%20Cluster/Building%20A%20Kubernetes%20Cluster%20with%20kubeadm).
-During the installation process, the below command was executed which created and configured the kubctl config file.
+For a user to access a kubernetes cluster and authenticate with it using kubectl, some information are required such as the IP/FQDN of the API server, user credentials and more.
+By default, kubectl reads all of these info from a file called `kubeconfi`, and by default, this file is located at `$HOME/.kube/` directory.
+A `Kubeconfig` is a YAML file with all the Kubernetes cluster details, certificates, and secret tokens required to connect and authenticate with the kubernetes cluster.By default, kubectl will look for the kubeconfig file locates at `$HOME/.kube/` and uses the information in the file to connect to the kubernetes cluster API.
+This behaviour is the default either the user is directly connected to the master node through SSH and using kubectl installed on the master node or using kubectl install remotely on a local or remote machine.

+By default when installing kubernetes using kubeadm as listed in a [previous section](https://github.com/tahershaker/Learning-Kubernetes/tree/main/3.%20Building%20A%20Kubernetes%20Cluster/Building%20A%20Kubernetes%20Cluster%20with%20kubeadm), the kubeconfig file is created in the default location `$HOME/.kube/`.
+If the previous section mentioned is reviewed, during the installation process, the below command was executed which created and configured the  kubeconfig file.

 ```bash
 mkdir -p $HOME/.kube